benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 - Mindfulness:  Remember you're alive and in the here and now.
 Come back home to the present moment.
 Notice it.
 Touch reality.
   - Use deep breathing with longer out-breaths than in-breaths.
 This stimulates the brain to calm down.
 Focus on breathing at the level of the belly (as opposed to the nose, for example).
   - See 5-4-3-2-1 under "Anxiety"
-- Thought: analytictal reasoning.
+- Thought: analytical reasoning.
 Best left compartmentalized to a particular time.
   - It can be helpful to have a collection habit, as described in David Allen's _Getting Things Done_, so there's a time and a place to process that thought.
-GTD is often task oriented, but it can even be helpful to note non-task thoughts in a trusted systme (paper or digital) so that the mind can move on.
+GTD is often task-oriented, but it can even be helpful to note non-task thoughts in a trusted system (paper or digital) so that the mind can move on.
-  - A journaling habit is useful as well to give a time to analyze.
+  - A journaling habit is useful as well to have a specific time to analyze.
 Journaling should also highlight at least 3 positive aspects of life from the last 24 hours.

 ## Thought Loop